Khanz9664/Khanz9664/README.md

 ### Paper Under Review
 **Quantitative Faithfulness Benchmarking of CNNs vs. Vision Transformers: Implications for Clinical Trustworthiness**

-I ran GradCAM++ on a 6,432-image chest X-ray dataset and found something counterintuitive: **visually plausible heatmaps lacked causal validity**.
-A 6-dimensional Pixel Deletion (AOPC/AUC) benchmark showed that patch-based Transformer attention was causally faithful where CNNs weren't — despite CNNs looking more "correct" to the human eye.
+I Trained 3 different Models (VGG16, ViT B/16 and Custom CNN) and ran GradCAM++ and EigenCam on a chest X-ray dataset and found something counterintuitive: **visually plausible heatmaps lacked causal validity**.
+A 6-dimensional benchmark along with Pixel Deletion (AOPC/AUC) showed that patch-based Transformer attention was causally faithful where CNNs weren't — despite CNNs looking more "correct" to the human eye.
 I call this the **Explainability Paradox**.

 *Metrics used: Sparsity · Entropy · Inter-Method Agreement · AOPC/AUC · Bonferroni-corrected non-parametric testing*